Student Leader & Organization Resources

 Are you interested in becoming a student organization advisor at UMSL?
 Fill out the interest form today!

-Advisor involvement is mostly contingent upon the organization’s purpose and corresponding level of activity; however, the University has an expectation that advisors will adhere to the following guidelines:
+Advisor involvement is mostly contingent upon the organization’s purpose and the corresponding level of activity; however, the University has an expectation that advisors will adhere to the following guidelines:

 - To understand and convey University policies and procedures governing UMSL students and student organizations.

 - To assist with the officer transition process.